DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 ## The Async Pipe

-Angular 2 provides a special pipe called `async` which allows us to bind our templates directly to values that arrive asynchronously which is great for working with promises and observables.
+Angular 2 provides a special pipe known as `async`, which allows us to bind our templates directly to values that arrive asynchronously.
+This ability is great for working with promises and observables.
 To see how this works, we'll create a simple promise and have it resolve with a string.

 ```js
 // app.ts